MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/menus-and-commands-for-visual-studio.md

 -   appear on a default toolbar.

--   are likely to be added by users to a toolbar through the **Customize…** dialog.
+-   are likely to be added by users to a toolbar through the **Customize...** dialog.

 -   have an icon associated with the same action in another Microsoft product.